strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 * strimzi.io/cluster-ca-cert-generation for certificates signed by the Cluster CA
 * strimzi.io/clients-ca-cert-generation for certificates signed by the Clients CA

-Strimzi uses the following annotation on Kubernetes Pods to indicate the generation of the Cluster CA private key used to sign the cluster CA certificate that the pod currently trusts
+Strimzi uses the following annotation on Kubernetes Pods to indicate the generation of the Cluster CA private key used to sign the cluster CA certificate that the pod currently trusts:
 * strimzi.io/cluster-ca-key-generation

 Strimzi uses the following annotation on the Kafka and ZooKeeper nodes to store the full SHA1-hash of the certificate the nodes present to clients: